-The manufacturer of and/or importer and party releasing the investigational medicinal products in the EEEA/EU must be a manufacturing authorisation holder located in the EEA/EU, for which a copy of the current pharmaceutical factory operating licence or GMP certificate issued by the EU authority supervising the activity must be submitted.
+The manufacturer of and/or importer and party releasing the investigational medicinal products in the EEA/EU must be a pharmaceutical company located in the EEA/EU, for which a copy of the current pharmaceutical factory operating licence or GMP certificate issued by the EU authority supervising the activity must be submitted.
 The licence or certificate must cover the manufacture/importation/release in the EEA/EU of the pharmaceutical form to be used in the trial.
 In addition, a notification must be provided concerning the qualified person, as referred to in Directive 2001/83/EC, responsible for the release and certification of the medicinal products for the trial.
 The said qualified person shall sign an affirmation that the said investigational medicinal products have been manufactured in accordance with GMP as required in the EU.

-In respect of those manufacturers of the investigational medicinal product located outside the EEA/EU, the qualified person shall issue an affirmation containing the information necessary to the National Agency for Medicines to assess the manufacturer's GMP compliance and the need for a GMP inspection by the authorities.
-GMP compliance and the need for inspection is assessed by the National Agency for Medicines on a case by case basis on the basis of the information provided on the manufacturer and a risk assessment based on the characteristics of the trial.
-The principles of the Commission instructions Compilation of Community Procedures on Inspection and Exchange of Information published on the EMEA website (http://www.emea.europa.eu/Inspections/GMPCompproc.html) shall be observed in the risk assessment.
-Factors
+In respect of those manufacturers of the investigational medicinal product located outside the EEA/EU, the qualified person shall issue an affirmation containing the information necessary to Fimea to assess the manufacturer's GMP compliance and the need for a GMP inspection by the authorities.
+GMP compliance and the need for inspection is assessed by Fimea on a case by case basis on the basis of the information provided on the manufacturer and a risk assessment based on the content of the trial.
+Factors taken into consideration in the risk assessment include: